SIE practice questionhardFailure to Deliver

 Why A — Fail to deliver

-When a seller does not deliver securities by the settlement date, it is called a 'fail to deliver' (FTD).
-This can happen for various reasons including operational issues or short selling without locating shares.
-Under SEC Regulation SHO, firms must close out fail-to-deliver positions.
-Persistent fails can trigger penalties and restrictions.
-It is not automatically a short sale violation (A) and does not mean the trade is canceled (C).
+When a seller does not deliver securities by the settlement date, it is called a fail to deliver.
+This can happen for various operational or trading reasons, including issues connected to short selling.
+It is not automatically a short-sale violation and does not mean the trade is canceled.

 Turn it into reps